tsmith4014/tsmith4014/README.md

 🛠️ DevOps Practices in Action

 I've implemented a CI/CD pipeline right here in my GitHub profile!
-Every day at midnight and noon EST, a GitHub Action triggers a YAML configuration file.
+Every day at 1AM and 1PM EST, a GitHub Action triggers a YAML configuration file.
 This file sets up an Ubuntu environment, installs Python, resolves dependencies, and then runs a Python script that fetches a new programming joke from JokeAPI.
 It then updates this README.md with the new joke, providing a fresh laugh every day!
 **********
 ⚡ AI Joke of the Day: 🤖 What is the best prefix for global variables? // 🤖
 **********